tendermint/tendermint/docs/specification/new-spec/blockchain_reactor.md

 # Blockchain Reactor

-The Blockchain Reactor's high level responsibility is to request blocks from peers or provide them with blocks, validate and persist the blocks to disk and play blocks to the ABCI app.
+The Blockchain Reactor's high level responsibility is to enable peers who are far behind the current state of the consensus to quickly catch up by downloading many blocks in parallel, verifying their commits, and executing them against the ABCI application.

+Tendermint full nodes run the Blockchain Reactor as a service to provide blocks to new nodes.
+New nodes run the Blockchain Reactor in "fast_sync" mode, where they actively make requests for more blocks until they sync up.
+Once caught up, they disable "fast_sync" mode, and turn on the Consensus Reactor.

 ## Message Types